abhirathb/abhirathb.github.io/_drafts/Making-My-Website-1.md

 * The static stuff will potentially be served by a CDN
 * REST/GraphQL API will sit in Azure Functions

-**NB:** I found that Azure has a specific solution for developing this kind of a setup, called [Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/getting-started?tabs=vanilla-javascript)
+**NB:** I found that Azure has a specific solution for developing this kind of a setup, called [Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/getting-started?tabs=vanilla-javascript).

+### Side note on choice of Front End framework

+I decided to look at JS based frameworks like Angular, React and Vue and my friends who are FrontEnd experts suggested React as a good entry point.
+Gatsby looked like an excellent framework to develop static sites.
+However, it also seemed like overkill at this point since most of site is going to be static.
+When I do setup pages that have dynamic content, I would like to introduce controlled amounts of JS in an attempt to learn how it works inside.
+Infact, Jekyll helps that way with static because I can over-ride a theme, and learn CSS on the way, while Liquid as a templating engine takes care of repetitive parts.

 ## Step 0 : Bootstrapping.
 Because shipping is more important!